ILIAS-eLearning/ILIAS/src/Refinery/CONTRIBUTING.md

 ### Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality,
+In the interest of fostering an open and welcoming environment, we as contributors, maintainers and coordinators pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality,